atiyil/MBTA-Rider/README.md

 # MBTA-Rider
-a python restful application to provide ride schedules using MBTA API
+a python restful application to provide ride schedules using MBTA API at https://api-v3.mbta.com